gradio-app/gradio/README.md

 demo.launch()
 ```

 ![`chatinterface_random_response` demo](demo/chatinterface_random_response/screenshot.gif)

 You can [read more about `gr.ChatInterface` here](https://gradio.app/guides/creating-a-chatbot-fast).

-### Blocks: More Flexibility and Control

-Gradio offers two approaches to build apps:

-1\. **Interface** and **ChatInterface**, which provide a high-level abstraction for creating demos that we've been discussing so far.
+### Complex Demos: The `Blocks` Class

+So far, we've discussed the **Interface** and **ChatInterface** classes, which provide high-level abstractions that let you very quickly create demos for input/output models and chatbots respectively.
+But what if your demo doesn't fall into one of these cases?

-2\. **Blocks**, a low-level API for designing web apps with more flexible layouts and data flows.
-Blocks allows you to do things like feature multiple data flows and demos, control where components appear on the page, handle complex data flows (e.g. outputs can serve as inputs to other functions), and update properties/visibility of components based on user interaction — still all in Python.
-If this customizability is what you need, try `Blocks` instead!
+Gradio also includes a **Blocks** class, which offers a low-level approach for designing web apps with more flexible layouts and data flows.
+Blocks allows you to do things like control where components appear on the page, handle complex data flows (e.g. outputs can serve as inputs to other functions), and update properties/visibility of components based on user interaction — still all in Python.

-### Hello, Blocks

-Let's take a look at a simple example.
-Note how the API here differs from `Interface`.
+Let's take a look at a simple example, similar to our first `Interface` demo.
+Notice how the syntax here differs from `gr.Interface`.

 ```python
 import gradio as gr

 def greet(name):
     return "Hello " + name + "!"

 with gr.Blocks() as demo:
     name = gr.Textbox(label="Name")